 Many of these drinks use egg as an ingredient and have spring themes in their colors and names.
 If you’ve never used egg in cocktails, you’ll be surprised by the silky texture it adds.

 And if you’re nervous about using raw eggs in your drinks, egg substitute works just fine.
 Either way you go, eggs add a nice bit of body and creamy texture to cocktails.

 1. The Jack Honey & Grapefruit is a refreshing combination of fresh squeezed ruby red grapefruit juice and delicious Jack Daniels Honey.

-3. The Tokyo Iced Tea blends all the white liquors from the Long Island Iced Tea with kiwi liqueur and 7-up.
-It’s stronger than most of the drinks in this list, but that kiwi liqueur makes it so right for spring.
+3. The Tokyo Iced Tea blends all the white liquors from the Long Island Iced Tea with Midori and 7-up.
+It’s stronger than most of the drinks in this list, but that Midori makes it so right for spring.